How Gelatin works and why we need it

 A total of 20 different kinds of amino acids form proteins, with the types involved determining the shape of the proteins formed.
 Commonly recognized ones include glutamine, glycine, phenylalanine, tryptophan, and valine.
 Three of those — phenylalanine, tryptophan, and valine — are essential amino acids for humans; the others are isoleucine, leucine, lysine, methionine, and threonine.
 This type cannot be synthesized by the body, so they must be ingested through food.

 Amino acids make up 75% of the human body.
 They are essential to nearly every bodily function, and every chemical reaction that takes place in the body depends on them and the proteins that they build.

 The essential amino acids must be ingested every day.
 Failure to get enough of even one of them can result in protein degradation as the human body does not store them for later use, as it does with fats and starches.
 Amino acids can be found in many places in nature, and more than 300 have been found in the natural world from such diverse sources as microorganisms and meteorites.

 These values vary, especially the minor constituents, depending on the source of the raw material and processing technique.

-Gelatin is a protein which contains no tryptophan, and only small amounts of cysteine, methionine, and histidine.
-Using gelatin as a major dietary protein is an easy way to restrict the amino acids that are associated with many of the problems of aging.
-In today’s society we mainly eat muscle meats that are high in tryptophan and cysteine.
+Gelatin is a protein that contains no tryptophan, and only small amounts of cysteine, methionine, and histidine.
+Using Gelatin as a major dietary protein is an easy way to restrict the amino acids that are associated with many of the problems of aging.
+In today’s society, we mainly eat muscle meats that are high in tryptophan and cysteine.